 Appearances: The Flash | Crisis on Earth-X note

-- Almighty Mom: Or Almighty Step-Grandmother, after having had enough of Nora bashing her Mother, Mama Cecille puts her foot down with Nora's bratty behavior and sets the second straight about Iris.
+- Almighty Mom: Or Almighty Step-Grandmother.
+After having had enough of Nora bashing her mother, Mama Cecile puts her foot down with Nora's bratty behavior and sets the record straight about Iris.

 - Ascended Fangirl: Unknowingly admitted to Barry she was a Flash fan in "Who Is Harrison Wells?" and even had a playful Team Flash vs. Team Kid Flash rivalry with her daughter.
-Eventually she is allowed into the Circle on Barry's identity, even gaining metahuman powers of her own, which she often uses to help him and the team out.
+Eventually, she is allowed into the circle on Barry's identity, even gaining metahuman powers of her own, which she often uses to help him and the team out.

 - Black Boss Lady: She is the District Attorney of Central City, after all.

 - The Bus Came Back: After being absent for the entire second season, she comes back in the third and becomes increasingly prominent in the following seasons.

-- Chekhov's Skill: Cecille's telepathy while seemingly a casually thrown in joke turns out to be crucial in the Season Four finale.
+- Chekhov's Skill: Cecile's telepathy, while seemingly a casually thrown in joke, turns out to be crucial in the Season Four finale.